 - Paul Sian, Real estate agent and blogger serving home buyers and sellers in Greater Cincinnati, OH and Northern KY, explains the benefits of Buyer Representation in depth in his article, Why Home Buyers Need Their Own Representation

 - Real estate agent and blogger in Warner Robbins Georgia, Anita Clark, expands on the topic with Top 10 Reasons Buyers Need Representation.

 The Highland Group has over 25 years of experience helping homebuyers and homesellers in the Central Maryland Area.
 Our specialty is helping clients successfully navigate the ever-changing real estate journey.

-About the Author: The above Real Estate article, Advice for Buyers When the Real Estate Market is HOT! was provided by Chris Highland, Realtor® and Regional Leader for eXp Realty.
-Chris can be reached via our contact form, or by phone at 301-401-5119.
+About the Author: The above Real Estate article, Advice for Buyers in a HOT Market was provided by Chris Highland.
+Chris is the Maryland Broker for eXp Realty.
+He can be reached via our contact form, or by phone at 301-401-5119.
 Chris has helped people move in and out of Central Maryland for the last 25+ Years.

 Thinking of selling your home?
 Put our team’s marketing expertise to work for you, to get your home sold.